hundeo:

 Origin & History

-The striking similarity to the Welsh Corgi Cardigan suggests that one breed evolved from the other.
+The striking resemblance to the Welsh Corgi Cardigan suggests that one breed originated from the other.
 It is unclear whether the Swedish Vallhund was originally brought from Sweden to England or from England to Sweden.
-Also a parallel development in both countries without there having been an exchange is conceivable.
-In any case, however, in his name is his origin, Västergötland, a province in the southwest of Sweden.
+A parallel development in both countries without exchange is also conceivable.
+In any case, its name contains the origin from Västergötland, a province in the southwest of Sweden.